 - The AGCH Cancer Program has been awarded accreditation as a Community Hospital Cancer Program, earning 7 out of 7 commendations by the American College of Surgeons Commission on Cancer (CoC).
 This places AGCH among only 1,480 cancer programs nationwide to earn this sought after accreditation and the only one in our county to do so.
 In addition, we have been awarded a CoC Outstanding Achievement Award, one of only 4 recipients in California and 80 in the U.S.

-Arroyo Grande Community Hospital now has an established 501-3C Foundation which works with community members and local organizations to foster a partnership of understanding of the AGCH and CHW mission.
+Arroyo Grande Community Hospital now has an established 501-3C Foundation which works with community members and local organizations to foster a partnership of understanding of the AGCH and Dignity Health mission.
 We now have several annual fund raising events to improve programs and services of the hospital including an annual Comedy Night event and "Golf N’ Grub" golf tournament.

 AGCH is now acts as a leader with our Community Benefits Department to collaborate with other healthcare non profits and offer a variety of free health care lectures and screenings for underserved populations in our area.